 Casteller Cava Brut

-Casteller Cava is a no brainer.
-Sparkling wine and bubbly lovers in the U.S. have discovered what an incredible value Cava is, made exactly the same way as Champagne, with a second fermentation in the bottle.
-If you like bright, zesty citrus flavors and the fine bubbles of Champagne, try Casteller Cava and you'll thank Olé Imports!
-Fermented in the bottle and aged for 12 months on the lees before release, this wine is the best of both worlds.
-It consistently delivers premium flavors and for the price of a regular bottle of Brut Non-vintage French Champagne you can take home three or four bottles of this gem.
-Casteller literally translates as, tower.
+Casteller Cava is a sparkling wine made in the same way as Champagne, with a second fermentation in the bottle.
+If you like bright, zesty citrus flavors and the fine bubbles of Champagne, try Casteller Cava.
+Fermented in the bottle and aged for 12 months on the lees before release, this wine consistently delivers premium flavors for the price of a non-premium wine.
+Casteller literally translates as "tower" in Spanish.
 The name is a reference to a local Catalonian summer game where different clans compete to create the tallest human tower.

 WHAT MAKES THIS WINE UNIQUE?
 A superb value from an 800+ hectare (2,000+ acre) estate.
 Casteller is made by the largest vineyard owner in the Penedés region, which only makes wine with the best 40% of its grapes.
 The rest is sold in bulk to other neighboring producers.
 Casteller can use its own high-quality estate fruit in Penedés to make the best value wines without buying grapes from other growers.
 The bright, clean, citrus character of Casteller is superb and a delight.
 A textbook Cava, Casteller is as indigenous as it gets.